 At a meeting with Zelensky on Tuesday, Lithuanian Defense Minister Laurynas Kasčiūnas relayed his nation’s intel that Moscow is relocating troops from neighboring Kaliningrad to combat the Ukrainian incursion in Kursk.

-Brussels sends additional €4.2 billion tranche of budgetary aid
+Brussels sends an additional €4.2 billion tranche of aid

-Prime Minister Denys Shmyhal announced on Tuesday that Ukraine has received another €4.2 billion in humanitarian and other budget aid from the European Union under the Ukraine Facility program.
+Prime Minister Denys Shmyhal announced on Tuesday that Ukraine has received another €4.2 billion ($4.7 billion) in humanitarian and other budgetary help from the European Union under the Ukraine Facility program.

-This latest tranche brings the total amount of such non-lethal aid from the EU at more than €12 billion.
+This latest tranche brings the total amount of non-lethal aid from the EU to more than €12 billion ($13.2 billion).

-Brussels describes the Ukraine Facility fund as “a dedicated instrument which allows the EU to provide Ukraine with up to €50 billion in stable and predictable financial support.”
-In order for this budgetary aid to continue, Kyiv is expected to meet certain benchmarks every year: outlined as protecting “democratic mechanisms, including a multi-party parliamentary system; the rule of law; human rights, including the rights of persons belonging to minorities.
+Brussels describes the Ukraine Facility fund as “a dedicated instrument which allows the EU to provide Ukraine with up to €50 billion ($55 billion) in stable and predictable financial support.”
+For this budgetary aid to continue, Kyiv is expected to meet certain benchmarks every year: outlined as protecting “democratic mechanisms, including a multi-party parliamentary system; the rule of law; human rights, including the rights of persons belonging to minorities.”

 “European partners support these efforts,” Shmyhal continued.
 “We expect to receive another tranche of assistance by the end of the year.
 We thank the EU for its solidarity with Ukraine in our struggle for freedom and independence,” he added.